AamAadmiParty/aapkamanch/aapkamanch/templates/statics/leaders/christina-samy.md

+<div class="leader-image leader-image-container" style="background-image: url(/assets/aapkamanch/img/leaders/christina-samy.jpeg)"></div>

 She is active in Karur district of Tamil Nadu where Kristina had successfully galvanised people from Tamil Nadu against the sand mafia.
-She also floated a women’s political party under the name “Women’s Front” (Tamil Nadu).
+She also floated a women's political party under the name "Women's Front" (Tamil Nadu).
 This party fought elections for Parliament, state legislature and Panchayats.
-Women’s Front was quiet successful in Panchayati elections.
+Women's Front was quiet successful in Panchayati elections.